SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/redirect.md

 be the checkin page where the payer provides their email and phone number.

 {:.text-center}
-![screenshot of the authentication model redirect checkin][redirect-checkin]
+![screenshot of the authenticated implementation redirect checkin][redirect-checkin]

 After checking in, the payment menu will appear on a new page with the payer information displayed above the menu.
 The payer can select their preferred payment instrument and pay.

 {:.text-center}
-![screenshot of the authentication model redirect payment menu][redirect-payment-menu]
+![screenshot of the authenticated implementation redirect payment menu][redirect-payment-menu]

 Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.